Bittoo Boss

-Bittoo Boss is a 2012 Hindi comedy film directed by Supavitra Babul.
-The film features Pulkit Samrat and Amita Pathak in lead roles.
+Bittoo Boss is a 2012 Indian Hindi-language comedy film directed by Supavitra Babul.
+The film features Pulkit Samrat and Amita Pathak in the lead roles.
 It revolves around a man who records videos at weddings.

 Synopsis

-The movie is about a guy's journey (Pulkit Samrat) of a wedding videographer from Punjab who is young charming, ingenious calling himself a "Sexy Video Shooter".

-Bittoo believes in spreading happiness through the beautiful moments he captures and keep watching for years and smile looking at them.

-He falls in love with an educated and strong-headed girl (Amita Pathak) who makes him realize the importance of financial stability and monetary gains in order to gain respect and recognition.

-In love and bitten by the one he loves, the smart and righteous cameraman is lured to take a shortcut in order to earn a quick buck and get his life back on track.
+Bittoo Boss is a wedding videographer from Punjab who is young, charming, and ingenious.
+He calls himself a "sexy" video shooter.
+He believes in spreading happiness through the beautiful moments he captures and keeps watching them for years.
+He falls in love with an educated and strong-headed girl named Mrinalini (Amita Pathak), who makes him realize the importance of financial stability in order to gain respect and recognition.
+In love and smitten by the one he loves, the smart and righteous cameraman is lured into taking a shortcut to earn a quick buck and get his life back on track.
 What follows is a madcap ride.